prettier/plugin-pug/docs/guide/pug-specific-options.md

 ### Description

-Change when attributes are separated by commas in tags.
+Choose when to use commas to separate attributes in tags.

 ### Options